Seelengrab/Supposition.jl/docs/src/Examples/basic.md

 nothing # hide
 ```

-In this way, we can even reuse properties from other invocations of `@check` with new, prehaps more specialized, inputs.
+In this way, we can even reuse properties from other invocations of `@check` with new, perhaps more specialized, inputs.
 For generalization, we can use [`Data.Just`](@ref) to pass our `add` function to the generalized properties.

 Be aware that while all checks pass, we _do not have a guarantee that our code is correct for all cases_.